DidjaRedo/ts-utils/docs/ts-utils.converter.mapitems.md

 ## Converter.mapItems() method

-Creates a [Converter](./ts-utils.converter.md) which maps the individual items of a collection resulting from this [Converter](./ts-utils.converter.md) using the supplied map fuction.
+Creates a [Converter](./ts-utils.converter.md) which maps the individual items of a collection resulting from this [Converter](./ts-utils.converter.md) using the supplied map function.

 <b>Signature:</b>